cBioPortal/datahub/public/paad_cptac_2021/README.md

 - From file `methylation_betaValue_Tumor.cct.txt`: Gene level methylation data.
 - Transformed as generic assay.
 Other added columns were ENTITY_STABLE_ID, NAME and GENE_SYMBOL (unnamed).

+# CNA data

+- The article provides CNA data, in the `SCNA_log2_gene_level.cct.txt` file.
+However, these data were not included in this study because each sample has few unique values across the genes.